andyvr/picEdit/README.md

 picEdit
 =======

 *This plugin is work in progress!* The plugin will turn your form's file-input box into a tiny image editor.
 Perform basic image operations and preview your image before uploading to the server.
+The functionality for the plugin is very similar to the one found in http://pasteboard.co

 So, your good old html form with the file upload field to upload an image:
 <p align="center">